Film of the same name

 After some zig-zagging to avoid the more waterlogged parts of the field we found ourselves in the bottom corner close to the original path but with our progress frustrated once again by a stream.
 This would become a regular pattern throughout the morning, as it would seem that all the fields on the marshes are surrounded by streams or drainage ditches.
 Each field has one or more gates leading to another similar field.
 However upon entering the field it is far from clear where the next gate is, if indeed there is one as some fields are effectively islands.
 On repeated occasions we arrived at the edge of the field within sight of our intended destination but thwarted by yet more water.

 This maze like reconnaissance went on for about an hour and a half with much criss-crossing and retracing of steps.
 We passed through fields of sheep and cattle that looked on bemused at the lack of progress we were making.
-PH began suggesting that we should perhaps rewind altogether and take the designated footpath.
-PC ignored this suggestion but began to spend more time peering intently at his iPhone.
+Sanderson began suggesting that we should perhaps rewind altogether and take the designated footpath.
+Ball ignored this suggestion but began to spend more time peering intently at his iPhone.

 By one o’clock we were but yards from the estuary wall but once again we were separated from our goal by a stream.
 It was felt that lunch was in order and so a short break was taken for sandwiches.
-After yet more studying of the digital device PC announced that with a slight detour back through a couple of fields we might find the original path.
+After yet more studying of the digital device Ball announced that with a slight detour back through a couple of fields we might find the original path.
 Slightly reluctantly we tramped off expecting another set of maneovers but as luck would have it we did indeed find the path a few moments later.
-Spirits noticeably lifted; PH got out his mp3 player and from the headphones came the sound of extracts from the original soundtrack to GOTH whilst PH rested his HD camera on a fence post to record a passing container ship as it glided glacially by.
+Spirits noticeably lifted; Sanderson got out his mp3 player and from the headphones came the sound of extracts from the original soundtrack to GOTH whilst Ball rested his HD camera on a fence post to record a passing container ship as it glided glacially by.

 Tuesday, January 25, 2011